abalabokhin/Bg2Dorn/README.txt

 5. I'm not a native english speaker so there is bound to be a ****ton of errors there.
 I tried my best, if anyone is willing to correct the tra files, go ahead.

 6. Additional credits: whiteagnus for cleaning up the code to be more friendly toward original game files.
+Now the installation won't be so destructive towards original files.
 Big thanks!
 Some credits must go to Grim Squeaker, since I took his code from Tyris Flare mod (on G3 site) to make a few interjections for Dorn in Watchers Keep and TOB.
 There might be others but unfortunately nobody comes to mind.
 Frankly, I can't remember if I borrowed some text from some other mod, I'm quite sure I didn't.
 (I did this mod a few months ago and unfortunately didn't keep track.
 I also made a valygar romance mod that is a mix of other authors work for personal use only, so I might be mixing the two.).
 If I offended anyone's authorship, the mod will be taken down.

 7. Still no bodhi abduction.
 I can only make it work by borrowing someone else code and that is not an option for a public release.
 On the other hand the whole quest dedicated to Dorn kind of offsets this, content-wise.
 But that is just IMO.